-Checkpoint inhibitors and PD-1/PD-L1 therapies have headlined the news in the past years.
-But are they exactly?
+Checkpoint inhibitors and PD-1/PD-L1 therapies have made the headlines in the past years.
+But what are they exactly?

-The potential of checkpoints was only discovered few years ago but this types of molecules can boast more than 1500 clinical trials going on currently which is an insane number.
+The potential of checkpoints was only discovered a few years ago but these types of molecules can boast more than 1500 clinical trials (in 2017 - time of writing) going on currently (which is an insane number).
 It is estimated that by 2025, the market for inhibitors could reach near €30Bn!

-Let’s explore what checkpoints inhibitors are and why they are a very popular new therapy against cancer
+Let’s explore what checkpoints inhibitors are and why they are a very popular new type of therapy against cancers

 - Robert C. et al. (2015) Nivolumab in previously untreated melanoma without BRAF mutation.
 N.Engl.J.Med.

 - Tang, J. et al. (2017) Comprehensive analysis of the clinical immuno-oncology landscape.
 Ann.Onc.

 - Pardoll DM.
 (2012) CThe blockade of immune checkpoints in cancer immunotherapy.
 Nat.Rev.Cancer

 - Evalute Report 2017, “PD-1/PD-L1 Combinations Drive the Development of New Immunotherapies”

 - Labiotech.eu, “Are PD-1 and PD-L1 Checkpoint Inhibitors As Good As We Thought?”